paulmelis/dutch-skies/README.md

 ## License

-All files, except those listed under the Attributions section below, are licensed under a Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, which is summarized below.
+All files, except those listed under the Attributions section, are licensed under a Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, which is summarized below.
 See LICENSE.txt for the full licensing terms.